How to settle your newborn baby to sleep

 These tips can only work if you repeat them daily, remember your baby is a creature of habit, you need to help him establish the routine that works for both of you, after all, your baby needs his sleep, but so do you!

 What tips work best for you?
 How long does your baby sleep at night?
 Share your experiences with our friendly mums and help another mum by sharing your tried and tested tips!
-Chat in our forum or our Facebook page or via Twitter.
+Chat on our Facebook page or via Twitter.